 There is one little setting that is so very often overlooked in Lightroom and it's a setting that can make editing quicker and easier.

-It is so simple, yet makes such a big impact on my final images.
-So, what is this magic button that will make everything brighter?
-It is the “Enable Profile Corrections” button under the Lens correction sections of the Develop module.
+It is so simple to use, yet has made such a big impact on my final images.
+So, what is this magic button that will make everything brighter and corrects lens distortion?

-If you love the look of your images after applying profile corrections, you can set it as an import preset, so all of your images will import with the changes already applied to it!
+If you love the look of your images after applying lens profile correction, you can set it as an import preset, so all of your images will import with the changes already applied to it!

 If you don’t want to set up an import preset, you can implement the lens profile correction to multiple images manually, here’s how:

 Do you have any questions or comments about Enabling Profile Corrections on your Images?
 Leave us a comment below - we would LOVE to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!